Libvisual/libvisual/libvisual/README.md

 -----------

-If you would like to use libvisual for your applications, write plugins or hack on the core.
-Please read HACKING.
+If you would like to use libvisual for your applications, write plugins or hack on the core, please read HACKING.
 It contains some very useful information regarding our coding policies and such.

 Requirement